A/N: Welcome all non-canon shippers to my humble tribute for a much-beloved couple deserving some attention. Enjoy!

 Chapter I: A Second Chance

 The ledge towered high above a raging waterfall, slick with mist.
 A girl staggered across its wet face, breaking into a run as she fled the horror behind her.
-Consumed with escape, she paid little heed to her surroundings, racing blindly and skidding along the treacherous terrain.
-Her foot hit an ill-placed rock and the cliff's abrupt edge loomed too late.
+Consumed with escape, she raced blindly, skidding along the treacherous terrain.
+Her foot hit an ill-placed rock, and the cliff's abrupt edge loomed too late.
 She lost her balance and pitched forward.

-Gravity took her, pulling her from her feet.
-She fell – the ridge disappearing in a flash of gray – and air rushed her face, streaking tears back to her ears.
+Air rushed her face as she fell, streaking tears back to her ears.
 Roaring water and searing spray assaulted from all sides, swallowing her whole.

 The ground was almost upon them.